 Boiling Water Test

-The boiling water test is a more complicated way to test a thermometer for accuracy because you must take altitude and atmospheric pressure into account when calculating the boiling point for your location.
+The boiling water test is a more complicated way to test a thermometer for accuracy because you must take elevation and atmospheric pressure into account when calculating the boiling point for your location.
 An accurate thermometer will read 212°F in boiling water at sea level under normal atmospheric conditions, but you probably don’t live at sea level and your atmospheric pressure varies constantly from day to day.

 The first step is to determine the boiling point for your location using this Boiling Point Calculator.

 With the boiling point determined, bring 4″ of water to a vigorous boil in a short, wide pot.
 Insert the thermometer stem or probe 2″ into the boiling water, stirring gently for about 10 seconds, then take a reading.

 A high-quality instant-read thermometer like the ThermoWorks Thermapen ONE should read within +/-0.5°F of the boiling point for your location.
 A high-quality bimetal thermometer like the Tel-Tru BQ300 BBQ Thermometer should read within +/-2°F of the boiling point.